-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75 to pay related benefits.
-The University's June 30, 2018, proportionate share of the total OPEB liability significantly increased from the prior fiscal year as a result of changes to benefits and assumptions as discussed below:
+No assets are accumulated in a trust that meet the criteria in paragraph 4 of GASB Statement No. 75 to pay related benefits.
+The University's June 30, 2019 proportionate share of the total OPEB liability slightly decreased from the prior fiscal year as a result of changes to assumptions as discussed below: